creativescala/krop/docs/src/pages/controller/route/paths.md

 Query parameter semantics can be quite complex.
 There are four cases to consider:

-1. A parameter exists under the given name and the associated value can be parsed.
+1. A parameter exists under the given name and the associated value can be decoded.
-2. A parameter exists under the given name and the associated value cannot be parsed.
+2. A parameter exists under the given name and the associated value cannot be decoded.
 3. A parameter exists under the given name but there is no associated value.
 4. No parameter exists under the given name.